Partial regularity in nonlocal systems I: Results

-then there exists an open set $\Omega_{u}\subset \Omega$, and a positive number $\gamma \equiv \gamma (\data)<n-2s$, such that $ u\in C^{1,\alpha}_{\loc}(\Omega_{u};\er^N)$ and $\ddim(\Omega\setminus \Omega_u)\leq n-2s-\gamma$. \end{theorem} As for the regular set $\Omega_u$, this is actually the same for Theorems \ref{gradreg1}-\ref{gradreg3} and coincides with the one determined in Theorem \ref{ureg5}, for the choice $\beta=1/2$.
+then there exists an open set $\Omega_{u}\subset \Omega$, and a positive number $\gamma \equiv \gamma (\data)\leq n-2s$, such that $ u\in C^{1,\alpha}_{\loc}(\Omega_{u};\er^N)$ and $\ddim(\Omega\setminus \Omega_u)\leq n-2s-\gamma$. \end{theorem} As for the regular set $\Omega_u$, the criterion for membership of a point is the same for Theorems \ref{gradreg1}-\ref{gradreg3} and coincides with the one determined in Theorem \ref{ureg5}, for the choice $\beta=1/2$.
 More in general, the regular set $\Omega_{u}$ can be characterized by means of certain energy thresholds and scales.
-The worth remarking fact is that such thresholds essentially depend on the operator, but are otherwise independent of the solution in question. \begin{theorem}[Regular set and universal energy thresholds] For each of Theorems \ref{ureg1}-\ref{ureg2} and \ref{ureg4}-\ref{gradreg2} there exist universal positive numbers $\epsb{b}, \rhob{b}$ and $ R\geq 1$, that are independent of the solution $u$, such that \eqn{ilsingolare}
+It is worth remarking that such thresholds essentially depend on the operator $a(\cdot)$ and the ingredient $f$, but are otherwise independent of the solution in question. \begin{theorem}[Regular set and universal energy thresholds] For each of Theorems \ref{ureg1}-\ref{ureg2} and \ref{ureg4}-\ref{gradreg2} there exist positive numbers $\epsb{b}, \rhob{b}$ and $ R\geq 1$, that are independent of the solution $u$, such that \eqn{ilsingolare}

-\end{theorem} Sets of the type in \rif{ilsingolare} are always open and their complement has Hausdorff dimension strictly less than $n-2s$; see Section \ref{rs.sec} for details.
+\end{theorem} Sets of the type in \rif{ilsingolare} are always open and when $u$ is a solution as consider in Theorem \ref{singth} their complement has Hausdorff dimension strictly less than $n-2s$; see Section \ref{rs.sec} for details.
 A thorough discussion of the choice of the threshold quantities $\epsb{b}, \rhob{b}, R$ starts from Section \ref{parametri} and in fact the proof of Theorem \ref{singth} can be deduced by following the proofs of the preceding theorems.
 Summarizing, in the case of Theorems \ref{ureg1}-\ref{ureg4} the number $\epsb{b}$ depends only on $\data$ and $ \omega(\cdot)$, while $\rhob{b}$ additionally depends on the decay rate of a certain norm of $f$ and on the oscillations of $a(\cdot)$.
 Additional dependence on $\beta$ occurs in the case of Theorems \ref{ureg0} and \ref{ureg5}.
 After this point, the regular set $\Omega_{u}$ for Theorems \ref{gradreg1}-\ref{gradreg2} remains essentially the one determined for Theorem \ref{ureg5}.